-The turntable classification algorithm has two stages.
-One stage segments the mosquito, and the other stage segments specular reflections.
-The specular reflections must be segmented because they can sometimes end up being counted as part of the mosquito which can interfere with the output.
-The segmentation method is as follows: Apply a Gaussian blur the input image and extract the region of interest.
-Convert the result from BGR to HLS color space and then invert the saturation channel.
-Convert the image back to BGR, and then threshold the image based on BGR Range Values.
-Finally a median blur is applied.
-By doing this we are able to segment and ignore some particular reflections which sometimes interfere with the following steps. which particularly look to segment for the mosquito.
+The turntable classification algorithm has two stages, one to segment particular and occasional kind of specular reflections, and one to segment the mosquito.
+The specular reflection segmentation is as follows: Apply a Gaussian blur the input image and extract the region of interest.
+Convert the image from BGR to HLS color space and invert saturation channel.
+Convert the image back to Convert back to BGR, and then threshold the image based on BGR Range Values.
+Finally a median blur is applied By doing this we are able to segment some strange particular reflections which interfere with the following steps which particularly look to segment for the mosquito.

 The mosquito segmentation stage is as follows: Starting from the blurred region of interest, convert the image from BGR to HSV color space.
-Set the the Value Channel to it's maximum value for every pixel in the image and then convert the image back to BGR.
-Threshold the mosquito based on BGR Range Values.
+Set the Value Channel to it's maximum value for every pixel in the image.
+Convert the image back to BGR Threshold the mosquito based on BGR Range Values.
 Finally, apply a small median blur.

-Final steps are to subtract out the segmented specular reflections from the segmented mosquito.
-Then, if the area of the remaining mosquito pixels is greater than a previsouly defined threshold value, the turntable slot is deemed dirty
+Some Final steps are to subtract out specular the segmented specular reflections from the segmented mosquito.
+Then determine the remaining of the image which are mosquito pixels and compare this area to a threshold value to determine if there is a mosquito or not.